dynatrace-ace-services/easy-dynakube-deployment/README.md

     kubectl apply -f https://raw.githubusercontent.com/dynatrace-ace-services/easy-dynakube-deployment/main/manifest-easytravel/istio-easytravel.yaml

     kubectl get ns
-    echo "at the end of this step, shell-in-the-box with port 443 will be stopped by istio - acces with putty on tcp port 22 is possible"
+    #at the end of this step, shell-in-the-box with port 443 will be stopped by istio - acces with putty on tcp port 22 is possible

 ## Kubernetes integration configuration
 From `Kubernetes > <k8s> > Settings (in Actions menu)`.